-IEPA also offers rebates of $1,500 to Illinois residents for the purchase of a new electric motorcycle after July 1, 2022.
+IEPA also offers rebates of $1,500 to Illinois residents for the purchase of an electric motorcycle.
 EV owners must apply for the rebate within 90 days of purchasing or leasing and registering the EV in Illinois.
 Applicants may only receive one rebate in a 10-year period.
 Rebate award amounts may not exceed the purchase price of the vehicle.
+Low-income applicants will be given funding priority.
 Additional restrictions apply.
-For more information, see the IEPA Climate and Equitable Jobs Act website.
+For more information, see the IEPA EV Rebate website.

 (Reference Public Act 102-0662)

 Beginning January 1, 2024, a tenant may install a Level 1 or Level 2 EV charging station at a parking space allotted for the lessee.
 Landlords may require reimbursement for EV charging station electricity consumption, charge a fee for access if a networked EV charging station, and charge a security deposit to cover the cost of restoring the property to its original condition if the tenant removes the EV charging station.
 The landlord may also require reimbursement for any wiring or electrical upgrades necessary to support the EV charging station.
 Renters must comply with applicable health and safety codes and architectural standards, engage a licensed installation contractor, and provide a certificate of insurance.
 Additional requirements apply.